 After London, Chapter V, Richard Jefferies (1885)

-This work considers London’s physical and cultural identity, and the symbolism of its paradigmatic landscapes, in a manner that interweaves dreamscapes, anthropocentrism and the temporality of our built environment.
+This work considers London’s physical and cultural identity, and the symbolism of its paradigmatic landscapes, in a manner that interweaves dreamscapes, the anthropocene and the temporality of our built environment.

-All the photographs capture famous London scenes but in a departure from a preoccupation with populated landscapes, we are instead presented with empty, de-peopled vistas, in which life is suspended, disconnected from time and space.
+Each photograph captures an iconic London scenes but in a departure from a preoccupation with populated landscapes, we are instead presented with empty, de-peopled vistas, in which life is suspended, seemingly disconnected from time and space.

 Deliberately paradoxical, the photographs are tranquil, with a harmonious palette and chimerical atmosphere, but also taut and poised.
 The threat of climate catastrophe lingers like a shadow, as we are presented with a dissolving city, in which landmarks are unstable, out of reach, possibly reclaimed by water and where nature has triumphed over human ingenuity.
-In this way, the images are London and not London.
-They belong as much to a mythological notion of civilisation as to an objective reality; they speak of a life that feels like a dream, and visions that might yet come to being.
+In this way, the images are London and not London, belonging as much to a mythological notion of civilisation as to an objective reality.